jpdevries/eureka/README.md

 </details>

 ## 🏞 Masonry Layout
-Eureka is enhanced by a Masonry view mode.
+Eureka is enhanced by a Masonry Layout mode.

 <details open>
-<summary>Masonry View Mode</summary>
+<summary>Masonry Layout Mode</summary>
 <img src="http://j4p.us/1S1h282v2J0N/Screen%20Shot%202017-04-30%20at%208.51.21%20PM.png" />
 </details><br>

 If you are using Eureka as a UMD Module (probably not) you'll need [to load Masonry first](https://github.com/jpdevries/eureka/wiki/Loading-Patterns-(WIP)).
 If you would not like Masonry to be included in your bundle, add Masonry to your Webpack excludes.
-As Eureka will only enable the Masonry view if Masonry is available, this will effectively disable the view&nbsp;mode.
+Eureka will only enable the Masonry Layout if Masonry is available.

 ```js
 externals: {